dojo/docs/dojox/grid/EnhancedGrid.rst

     var grid = new dojox.grid.EnhancedGrid({id: "grid", store: "store1", plugins: {nestedSorting: true}, ...}, dojo.byId("gridDiv"));

-When nested sorting is enabled, you can also use comparatorMap for custom sorting; see [[http://docs.dojocampus.org/dojo/data/ItemFileReadStore|dojo.data.ItemFileReadStore]] on DojoCampus.org for more details.
+When nested sorting is enabled, you can also use comparatorMap for custom sorting; see `dojo.data.ItemFileReadStore <dojo/data/ItemFileReadStore>`_ on DojoCampus.org for more details.

 Scenario
 --------